asaramet/bwtech/md_files/Linux/index.md

 ## Linux Server tricks and "How To"s
+- [journalctl](Linux/journalctl.html) - A tool to read and filter system logs
-[Syslog](Linux/Syslog.html) configuration in Linux with explanations and examples.
+- [Syslog](Linux/Syslog.html) - configuration in Linux with explanations and examples.